 Excel Trick to Calculate MOD of Big Numbers.

-I have also explained shortcomings of MOD formula in Excel and how to overcome those shortcomings.
+I have also explained the shortcomings of the MOD formula in Excel and how to overcome those shortcomings.

-Lets start with the basics – What is MOD function?
+Let’s start with the basics – What is the MOD function?

 What is MOD Function in Excel

-MOD is short form of Modulus.
-Modulus is a function which returns the remainder when you divide a number with another number.
+MOD is a short form of Modulus.
+Modulus is a function that returns the remainder when you divide a number with another number.

 For Example: 19 MOD 5 = 4 ( Explanation : If you divide 19 with 5 then remainder will be 4 (5*3 = 15 and 19-15 = 4)